Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: ADDITIONAL EXPERIMENTS

-In this section, we present additional experiments on the PASCAL and \nyud{} datasets.
-Continuing from Section~\ref{sec:main_results}, Table~\ref{tab:pascal_tglora_varying_ranks} illustrates the performance of TGLoRA for varying trainable parameters.
-The rank of the low-rank modules in TGLoRA layers controls this number.
-The table also shows the performance of ``Single Task -- LoRA'' and ``MTL -- LoRA'' when the attention and MLP layers are augmented with TGLoRA and when the patch embedding, patch merging, layer normalization, and position bias layers are unfrozen during fine-tuning.
-Note that unfreezing additional layers results in more trainable parameters in the single-task models, as these layers are unfrozen in the individual models.
-Hence, the ``\attn{} + \mlp{} + \other{}'' configuration has more trainable parameters than the corresponding TGLoRA or MTL -- LoRA counterparts.
-Our experiments show that progressive task-specific adaptation performs better than individual single-task and shared multi-task adaptations when different layers are augmented with TGLoRA or when additional layers are unfrozen during fine-tuning.

-\section{Computational Budget vs Performance}
+\subsection{Computational Budget vs Performance}

-The tree structure offers a trade-off between model performance and inference cost.
-For instance, using 6.89M parameters for PASCAL-Context, and assigning one, one, two, and four task groups to the first through fourth stages, respectively, results in $\Delta m = +3.93\%$ with 38.37 GMacs.
+The tree structure in our approach offers a trade-off between model performance and inference cost.
+For instance, using 6.89M parameters for PASCAL using a Swin backbone, and assigning one, one, two, and four task groups to the first through fourth stages, respectively, results in $\Delta m = +3.93\%$ with 38.37 GMacs.
 Similarly, configuring the stages with one, two, two, and four task groups results in $\Delta m = +4.21\%$ and 41.38 GMacs.